FernandaSantos13/Typescript_101_projects/secret-santa-draw/README.md

-# My first JavaScript projects

-This project contains a set of challenges I executed while learning Typescript.
+# The Secret Santa Coding Challenge (secret-santa-draw)

-The first challenge is 1) The Secret Santa Coding Challenge (secret-santa-draw) which is a program that randomly assigns each participant in a list to another participant as their Secret Santa.
+ The Secret Santa Coding Challenge (secret-santa-draw) is a program that randomly assigns each participant in a list to another participant as their Secret Santa.
 Each participant should give a gift to exactly one other participant and receive a gift from exactly one other participant.

+ Type the list of participants in the file src/index.ts (line 12) to create an array called givers.